djordon/queueing-tool/docs/overview.rst

     >>> rate  = lambda t: 25 + 350 * np.sin(np.pi * t / 2)**2
     >>> arr_f = lambda t: qt.poisson_random_measure(rate, 375, t)

 Lastly, we need to specify the departure process for each checkout counter.
-Lets choose the exponential distribution:
+Let's choose the exponential distribution:

 .. doctest ::

     >>> ser_f = lambda t: t + np.random.exponential(0.2 / 2.1 )

-Now is time to put this all together to make out queueing network.
-We do this with the following:
+Now is time to put this all together to make out queueing network; we do this with the following:

 .. doctest::